 Watch Out for Estate Taxes at the State Level

 This blog post only addresses the federal estate and gift tax.
-Oregon and Washington state both impose their own estate taxes at the state level, and the threshold for falling prey to these estate taxes is much lower than it is for the federal estate tax.
-We’ll look at the estate tax in Washington and Oregon in our next post.
+Washington state imposes their own estate taxes at the state level, and the threshold for falling prey to these estate taxes is much lower than it is for the federal estate tax.
+We’ll look at the estate tax in Washington in our next post.

-Vancouver Attorney John Lutgens is Ready to Assist With Estate Planning Matters in Oregon or Washington State
+Vancouver Attorney John Lutgens is Ready to Assist With Estate Planning Matters in Washington State

-For experienced and thorough legal help planning for your financial future in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.
+For experienced and thorough legal help planning for your financial future in Vancouver, or elsewhere throughout Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.